The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 So the plan they came up with was to raise the debt ceiling while promising severe cuts and spending restraints down the road.

-Yeah, Rush, what we're gonna do, we're taking this very seriously.
+Yeah, Rush, what we're going to do, we're taking this very seriously, a debt ceiling.

-Now you know the government can't operate Russia if we reach the debt ceiling.
+Now, you know, the government can't operate Rush if we reach the debt ceiling.

 We can't really face that.